Westfield-Barnes Regional Airport: Fixed-base operator and Maintenance Facilities

-Aero Design Concepts / Aero Design Aircraft Services is a maintenance facility offering maintenance and repair services, including interiors and upholstery to all G A aircraft.
+Aero Design Aircraft Services - formerly Aero Design Concepts is a GA maintenance facility providing maintenance, repair, and servicing.
+They also offer interiors and upholstery to all GA aircraft.
 Established in 1984, Aero Design is the sole G A maintenance facility on the airport.
 Aero Design also offers daily and extended tie downs on its ramp.

 Aero Design is located at the intersections of taxiways Alfa and Bravo, right below the Tower.

-Flight schools
+Flight Schools

-Barnes Regional Airport has three FAA-approved flight schools.

-The largest program is an official part 141 flight school named Westfield Flight Academy.
-The flight school offers instruction in four Cessna 172s, a Cessna 172 Cutlass RG, two Piper Cherokees, and a Piper Seneca.
-It is run by a current JetBlue Airways pilot and a Springfield attorney.

-In addition, AD-UP Aviation operates a part 61 flight school out of the new terminal building.
-The school is run by a Master Certified Flight instructor, one of fewer than a dozen in Massachusetts.
-Instruction is given in high-wing, tail-dragger, and spin training.
+Established in 2017, FLY LUGU (Look Up, Go Up) is the main flight school at Westfield Barnes Airport.
+Offering training in a variety of modern equipped aircraft including single engine Cessna 150, 172, 182, Piper Archer.

+Twin engine training is done utilizing Beechcraft Baron.
+All pilot ratings are offered.

-Restaurant and bar
+Restaurant and Bar

-The former Flight Deck restaurant was replaced with The Runway Restaurant and Lounge when the new terminal opened.
-The Runway was operated by the owner of the now-closed B'Sharas Restaurant of West Springfield.
-It featured a full menu and bar.
-The Runway, like most of the terminal, was open to the public.

 The Runway restaurant closed in early 2015 and became occupied by Papps Bar.
 Papp’s closed after approximately 2 years in operation and became Sok’s which offered high end cocktails and Asian Fusion type fair.
 Sok’s closed after another 18-24 months.
-Since early 2020, the restaurant portion has been taken over by a pair of partners, one being the head chef, and is called Tobiko, which translates to “Flying Fish”.
-They offer an extensive sushi and sashimi menu, as well as true ramen, and many other house made Asian fare.
-They have also utilities deck and open bar space for a first hand view of the tarmac and the surrounding scenery, the boisterous dual Pratt and Whitney afterburners of the F-15 are almost part of the allure if the 104th scrambles or is involved in training.
+In 2020 Tobiko, which translates to “Flying Fish” opened.
+They offer an extensive sushi and sashimi menu, as well as ramen, and many other Asian fare.

+Museum

+The Westfield Aviation Museum located at Hangar 3 just southeast of the main terminal building houses many flying vintage aircraft including WWII training aircraft such as the Fairchild PT-23, Boeing-Stearman Model 75, de Havilland Tiger Moth, and a Cessna UC-78 Bobcat project.
+The museum has monthly events during the warmer months where visitors can experience an active general aviation airport offering a unique living history experience.